joist-orm/joist-orm/docs/blog/2024-04-21-nextjs-sample.md

 The top-level `Table` / `table.tsx` component renders each of these side-by-side, so we can see the differences, and observe some pros/cons of each approach.

-- With mostly RSC components, it's easy to distribute data loading away from the top-level component.
+- With mostly RSC components, it's easy to decompose data loading away from the top-level component.

   For example, the `AuthorRscCard` can make its own data loading calls, and even if it's render many pages on the page, Joist will de-dupe across the `N` sibling `AuthorRscCard`s, and batch into a single SQL call.